Our GTT Super Charger pulleys use an interference fit system to the shaft (same as OEM pulley) rather than the ‘bolt on’ type.

 Note: If pulley slips, it can result in scrapping the nose end of the supercharger because the shaft will wear beyond the point any pulley can be installed correctly.

-In over 12 years we have never known our GTT Supercharger pulley have never slipped, move or fall off, plus the tab seal stays fitted.
+Since 2003 when we first released our pulleys we have never known our pulley have never slipped, move or fall off, plus the tab seal stays fitted.